MarkHershey/docs/docs/pages/dev/linux-commands.md

     id USER
     ```

-??? info "List all users in a specific group"
+!!! info "List all users in a specific group"
     ```bash
     getent group GROUP
     ```

-??? info "Add user to a group"
+!!! info "Add a user to a group"
     ```bash
     usermod -aG GROUP USER
     ```
     - New group will be one of the user's secondary groups

-??? info "Change user's primary group"
+!!! info "Change a user's primary group"
     ```bash
     usermod -g GROUP USER
     ```

-??? info "Change current user's password"
+!!! info "Change the current user's password"
     ```bash
     passwd
     ```

-??? info "Change other user's password with sudo"
+!!! info "Change a user's password with sudo"
     ```bash
     sudo passwd USER
     ```